 Tallinn - Attractions

 Hop on/off buses are stationed at the cruise terminal.
-Often they will discount the ticket to 10 Euro if you buy it in the port itself.
 As the tour goes in a one way direction, often they will put in an extra bus to bring you straight back to port from the main city center stop, ask the driver.